Have You Heard Of DARVO?

 Sound familiar?

-That may be because, these past few years the whole world (us included) seem to have been sounding the alarms on a similar term - gaslighting.
+That may be because, these past few years the whole world (us included) seems to have been sounding the alarms on a similar term - gaslighting.

 Both are manipulative mental strategies designed to mess with another person’s reality.
 Both describe efforts to rewrite history and shift blame onto another.
 But DARVO is almost like a step- by-step method for achieving all of this, while gaslighting can be one of those steps.